The Top 15 Benefits of a Website for Small Businesses

 One of the most obvious benefits of having a small business website is that it enables people to find you online and get in touch with you easily.
 Having an effective and compelling site can even lead to sales you wouldn’t have made otherwise.

 In this post, we’re going to discuss 15 reasons why it makes sense to set up a website for your small business.
-Then we’ll show you how a website builder, like Remixer, can help business owners create a small-biz site in a matter of minutes.
+Then we’ll show you how a website builder can help business owners create a small-biz site in a matter of minutes.

 Don't know code?
 No problem.
-Our DIY Website Builder makes designing a website as easy as sending an email.
+Our WP Website Builder makes designing a website as easy as sending an email.

 The Top 15 Benefits of a Website for Small Business